 Use cooking oils for cleaning?

-That’s right, if it’s good enough to eat, it’s even better to clean with.
+That’s right if it’s good enough to eat, it’s even better to clean with.
 Olive and walnut oils are two of the best oils to use for your wood and furniture polishing needs.

-The reason you want to use oil to clean wood is because over time, due to environmental factors like sunlight and dryness in the air, wood can begin to dry out.
+The reason you want to use oil to clean wood is that over time, due to environmental factors like sunlight and dryness in the air, wood can begin to dry out.
 Oil helps condition wood and seal in moisture.
 Most store bought wood cleaners have some kind of oil base, usually petroleum.

 We tried this on our wood floors: ¼ cup of olive oil, ¼ cup vinegar and juice of 1 lemon to a bucket of water.
 The result: clean, shiny wood floors with a fresh scent that wasn’t overpowering.
 It even cut through a spot of grime on the kitchen floor that store bought cleaner previously did not.
 We’ll definitely give it another go next time around.

 Essential oils truly are Mother Nature’s air fresheners.
 Most air fresheners bought at the store contain chemicals that can irritate allergies and even disrupt hormones.
 You can use oils in your home made cleaning products to give them a nice scent.

 Or even create your own custom scented room spray by filling a spray bottle with water.
 Just add 1-2 tablespoons of vinegar and 10-15 drops of your favorite essential oil.
 Some scents to use include lavender, mint, vanilla and amber.

 Of course, if you really want fresh smelling home, nothing beats cracking a window for some fresh air.

 What About Commercial Green Cleaning Products?